kamaludu/bash4llm/PROVIDERS.md

 - Query the model catalog endpoint of the respective provider.
 - Generate the model list and save it in the provider-specific model file.
 - To avoid write collisions between different providers, each module must locally redefine the `MODELS_FILE` variable pointing to a specific file (e.g., `gemini.txt` instead of the shared `models.txt` file):
-  `MODELS_FILE="${MODELS_FILE:-${GROQBASH_MODELS_DIR:-}/gemini.txt}"`
+  `MODELS_FILE="${MODELS_FILE:-${BASH4LLM_MODELS_DIR:-}/gemini.txt}"`
-- Write the provider's base URL into the file returned by `canonical_provider_url_file` via atomic write, and consistently set the `GROQBASH_PROVIDER_URL` variable.
+- Write the provider's base URL into the file returned by `canonical_provider_url_file` via atomic write, and consistently set the `BASH4LLM_PROVIDER_URL` variable.
 - Respect security constraints (umask 077, no use of global shared directories like `/tmp`, no use of `eval` or `cd`).
 - Return `0` on success.

-*Note on capabilities: The GroqBash core automatically detects whether a provider supports this feature by inspecting the presence of the function via `type "refresh_models_${provider}"`.
+*Note on capabilities: The Bash4LLM core automatically detects whether a provider supports this feature by inspecting the presence of the function via `type "refresh_models_${provider}"`.
 No external enablement variables are required.*

 ---

 ## 4. Variables Guaranteed by the CORE

-The GroqBash CORE makes available and populates the following environment and state variables for the provider before invoking its respective functions:
+The Bash4LLM CORE makes available and populates the following environment and state variables for the provider before invoking its respective functions:

 - `MODEL` (model to use)
 - `CONTENT` (user's text prompt)